 We do not yet know exactly what causes kidney cancer, but we do know that certain risk factors are linked to the disease.
 A risk factor is anything that affects a person’s chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, such as smoking, can be controlled.
-Others, like a person’s age or family history, can't be changed.
-But risk factors don't tell us everything.
-Having a risk factor, or even several risk factors, does not mean you will get the disease.
-And some people who get the disease may not have had any known risk factors.
+Others, like a person’s age or family history, can’t be changed.

 Lifestyle and job-related risk factors

-Weight: A very overweight person has a higher risk of getting kidney cancer.
+Body weight: A very overweight person has a higher risk of getting kidney cancer.